 Based in Boston and founded by award-winning architects, Linda C. Neshamkin and John W. French in 1985, Neshamkin French Architects is one of the most respected architectural and planning firms in New England.
 They bring 30 years of experience and a team of consultants, which includes landscape architects, civil engineers, and mechanical, electrical, and structural engineers.
 Thus Neshamkin and French provide us with a single-source for the professional services we need.

 They have a long list of awards and recognition for their work in preservation, affordable housing, and smart growth as well as architectural design.

 Jenny French and Anda French are principals of French 2D, PLLC, an architecture studio based in Boston.
-French 2D’s work explores models of overlap between architecture, art and information, examples of which can be found in many built and experimental projects.
-In 2013 French 2D was one of five finalists in the MoMA PS1 Young Architects Program.
+French 2D’s work combines formal exploration, experimental collaborative methods, and applied research in commercial, residential, and civic projects.

 We work on housing and mixed-use with a focus on strange housing types that combine familiar ideas of home with more radical organizations and typologies (see our current cohousing project in greater Boston and our microhousing project recently completed in Boston).